vespa-engine/documentation/en/searching-multi-valued-fields.md

 - How to [match](query-language.html) a user query against our document schema
 - How to [rank](ranking.html) documents matching the query

-During the matching or retriveal stage, Vespa calculates several matching ranking features which can influence the order of the documents retrieved.
+During the matching or retriveal stage, Vespa calculates several matching rank features which can influence the order of the documents retrieved.
 This process is called ranking.
-A single query request might retrieve documents into ranking by multiple different strategies combing the strategies using logica disjunction (OR):
+A single query request might retrieve documents into ranking phase by multiple different retriveal strategies combined using logical disjunction (OR).

 ### Matching